auth0/docs/articles/tokens/jwt.md

 JWTs can be signed using a secret (with the **HMAC** algorithm) or a public/private key pair using **RSA** or **ECDSA**.
 When tokens are signed using public/private key pairs, the signature also certifies that only the party holding the private key is the one that signed it.

 ::: note
-For additional informatiom about why to use JWT over other token formats, including Simple Web Tokens (SWT) and SAML tokens, see [Why Use JSON Web Token (JWT)](/tokens/concepts/why-use-jwt).
+For additional informatiom about why to use JWT over other token formats, including Simple Web Tokens (SWT) and SAML tokens, see [Why Use JSON Web Token](/tokens/concepts/why-use-jwt).
 :::

 ## Use of JWTs